 |

-One of WFEA's
+One of WFEA's earliest,

-still exist.
+exist.
 Most scripts were written by WFEA's assistant manager,

 Donald G. Caswell.
 The regular players included Bernice Maiwald,